uf-mil/mil/docs/development/python_style.md

 There are some exceptions:
 * URLs in comments.
 Don't split these up.

+#### Blank Line Separators

+Use blank lines to separate different parts of your module.
+Use two lines to seprate top-level elements of any file (whether they are classes or methods) and one line to separate other distinct elements of the file.

 ### Typing
 **Please, whenever possible, add type annotations to your code.** Typing is a powerful feature of Python that helps others read and understand your code.